Marcus Smart NBA Playoffs Player Props: Celtics vs. 76ers

 Marcus Smart Insights vs. the 76ers

-- This season, he's put up 8.3% of the Celtics' attempted field goals, as he's averaging 9.9 per contest.
+- Smart is responsible for attempting 8.3% of his team's field goal attempts this season with 9.9 per game.

-- This season, he's accounted for 8.7% of his team's three-pointers made, averaging 1.9 per game.
+- Smart is averaging 5.6 three-point field goal attempts per game this season, which is 9.8% of his team's tries from beyond the arc.

 - Smart's Celtics average 101.9 possessions per game, which ranks 16th among NBA teams, while the 76ers are one of the league's slowest with 99.8 possessions per contest.

-- On defense, the 76ers have given up 110.9 points per contest, which is third-best in the league.
+- The 76ers are the third-best defensive team in the league, giving up 110.9 points per game.

-- On the boards, the 76ers are ranked second in the league, allowing 41.2 rebounds per contest.
+- The 76ers are the second-ranked squad in the league, allowing 41.2 rebounds per game.

-- Looking at assists, the 76ers have conceded 24.2 per contest, sixth in the league.
+- The 76ers are the sixth-ranked team in the NBA, allowing 24.2 assists per contest.

 Marcus Smart vs. the 76ers